Article at a Glance:

 Increased Nerve Growth Factor

-Additional animal models also demonstrate that lion's mane may improve memory and cognitive function in older adults.
+Animal models also demonstrate that Lion’s Mane may improve memory and cognitive function in older adults.

-To further elucidate the neuroprotective effects of lion’s mane, consider this animal study in which mice were injected with the neurotoxic peptide β-amyloid.
+To demonstrate the neuroprotective effects of Lion’s Mane, consider this animal study in which mice were injected with the neurotoxic protein β-amyloid.